Library Card Eligibility

 ILL Lending Policy

 The Colusa County Library will lend materials to all established libraries.
 Those wishing to borrow materials from the Library must initiate their request through an established library.
-The borrowing library may request materials through OCLC, fax or ALA form.
+The borrowing library may request materials through online computer library center (OCLC), fax or ALA form.
 Any decision to loan materials is made at the discretion of the County Librarian or designated Staff member.

 The Library does not loan the following: reference and local history materials, genealogy, special collections, microfilm, periodicals, media (audio-books, CDs, videos, and DVDs), best-sellers, or leased books.
 These materials can be loaned to other libraries, archives and educational institutions by special request, upon approval by the Library Director.